We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - we will measure customer satisfaction and how we handle complaints annually.

-Copies of our complaints policy and leaflet are available online on request.
+Copies of our complaints policy are available online on request.

 Once our internal process has been exhausted, you have a final route to have your complaint considered.
 The First-tier Tribunal for Scotland (Housing and Property Chamber), previously the Homeowner Housing Panel, is appointed by the Scottish Government, to review complaints against property factors.